jackwilliambell/SquidSpace.js/docs/packfile-specification.md

-# Pack File Specification
+# Module File Specification

-Pack Files let you specify one or more modulesPack files are processed by reading them in and using them to generate some output or otherwise to control some work.
-For example, SquidSpace.js provides tools that use pack files to manage asset pipelines and to generate runtime javascript files.
-The pack file processor and the context the pack file is used in determines what the outputs are and the details of what pack file values are required.
-(See also, Pack File Processors below.)
+Module Files let you specify one or more modulesModule Files are processed by reading them in and using them to generate some output or otherwise to control some work.
+For example, SquidSpace.js provides tools that use Module Files to manage asset pipelines and to generate runtime javascript files.
+The Module File processor and the context the Module File is used in determines what the outputs are and the details of what Module File values are required.
+(See also, Module File Processors below.)

-Pack files are processed by reading them in and using them to generate some output or otherwise to control some work.
-For example, SquidSpace.js provides tools that use pack files to manage asset pipelines and generate runtime javascript files.
-The pack file processor and the context the pack file is used determines what the outputs are and the details of what pack file values are required.
-(See also, Pack File Processors and Code Generation below.)
+Module Files are processed by reading them in and using them to generate some output or otherwise to control some work.
+For example, SquidSpace.js provides tools that use Module Files to manage asset pipelines and generate runtime javascript files.
+The Module File processor and the context the Module File is used determines what the outputs are and the details of what Module File values are required.
+(See also, Module File Processors and Code Generation below.)

-Although designed for use by the SquidSpace.js library and toolset, Pack Files are generalized and could be used as inputs for other 3D applications.
-(See also, Pack Files as a DSL below.)
+Although designed for use by the SquidSpace.js library and toolset, Module Files are generalized and could be used as inputs for other 3D applications.
+(See also, Module Files as a DSL below.)

 IMPORTANT!
-This specification is for the basic structure of a pack file and does not include any specific features of SquidSpace.js.
-For details on how pack files are used in SquidSpace.js, see the [SquidSpace.js packfiles documentation](squidspace-packfiles.md) and the [SquidSpace.js tools documentation](squidspace-tools.md).
+This specification is for the basic structure of a Module File and does not include any specific features of SquidSpace.js.
+For details on how Module Files are used in SquidSpace.js, see the [SquidSpace.js packfiles documentation](squidspace-packfiles.md) and the [SquidSpace.js tools documentation](squidspace-tools.md).

-A Pack File consists of JSON data containing one or more of the following named top-level objects, although a specific pack file processor may add others:
+A Module File consists of JSON data containing one or more of the following named top-level objects, although a specific Module File processor may add others:

 1. "doc" – [string; optional] – documentation for the entire file, use to describe what the file is for

-2. "config" – [object; optional, but may be required or ignored by some pack file processors] – global configuration details for the entire file (See also, Configuation below)
+2. "config" – [object; optional, but may be required or ignored by some Module File processors] – global configuration details for the entire file (See also, Configuation below)

-3. "options" – [object; optional, but may be required or ignored by some pack file processors] – global options for the entire file (See also, Options below)
+3. "options" – [object; optional, but may be required or ignored by some Module File processors] – global options for the entire file (See also, Options below)

-4. "data" – [any type; optional, but may be required or ignored by some pack file processors] – global data for the entire file (See also, Data below)
+4. "data" – [any type; optional, but may be required or ignored by some Module File processors] – global data for the entire file (See also, Data below)

-5. "modules" – [array; optional, but may be required or ignored by some pack file processors] – a specification for each module to be generated (see also, Modules below)
+5. "modules" – [array; optional, but may be required or ignored by some Module File processors] – a specification for each module to be generated (see also, Modules below)

-Pack File example:
+Module File example:

 TODO: Create a good generic exammple.

+	{
+		TODO: example
+	}

 ## Doc

-A 'doc' string may appear as a member of any object in a pack file, including at the top level.
+A 'doc' string may appear as a member of any object in a Module File, including at the top level.
 The purpose of doc strings is to provide human-readable comments and explanations for that object within the overall context.

 ## Configuration

-A 'config' object may appear as a member of any object in a pack file, including at the top level.
+A 'config' object may appear as a member of any object in a Module File, including at the top level.
 The purpose of the config object is to set the configuration values used when processing the object they are attached to.
-The pack file processor may remove the config values when creating output as they have no runtime meaning.
-What named values a config object may contain and how they are used is dependent both on the pack file processor and the context of the config object within the pack file.
+The Module File processor may remove the config values when creating output as they have no runtime meaning.
+What named values a config object may contain and how they are used is dependent both on the Module File processor and the context of the config object within the Module File.

 IMPORTANT!
-The pack file specification does not specify what named values a config object must or may contain.
-Please refer to the documentation for the pack file processor you will be using for more information.
+The Module File specification does not specify what named values a config object must or may contain.
+Please refer to the documentation for the Module File processor you will be using for more information.

 ## Options

-An 'options' object may appear as a member of any object in a pack file, including at the top level.
-The purpose of the options object is to set the optional values used at runtime by the object they are attached to and within it's context, although how those values are represented in the output is dependent on pack file processing.
-What named values an options object may contain and how they are used is dependent both on the pack file processor and the context of the options object within the pack file.
+An 'options' object may appear as a member of any object in a Module File, including at the top level.
+The purpose of the options object is to set the optional values used at runtime by the object they are attached to and within it's context, although how those values are represented in the output is dependent on Module File processing.
+What named values an options object may contain and how they are used is dependent both on the Module File processor and the context of the options object within the Module File.

 IMPORTANT!
-The pack file specification does not specify what named values an options object must or may contain.
-Please refer to the documentation for the pack file processor you will be using for more information.
+The Module File specification does not specify what named values an options object must or may contain.
+Please refer to the documentation for the Module File processor you will be using for more information.

 ## Data

-An 'data' value (any type allowed) may appear as a member of any object in a pack file, including at the top level.
-The purpose of the data object is to contain the data value(s) used at runtime by the object they are attached to and within it's context, although how those values are represented in the output is dependent on pack file processing.
-Data values may be any valid JSON type, although the specific type and how it is are used is dependent both on the pack file processor and the context of the data object within the pack file.
+An 'data' value (any type allowed) may appear as a member of any object in a Module File, including at the top level.
+The purpose of the data object is to contain the data value(s) used at runtime by the object they are attached to and within it's context, although how those values are represented in the output is dependent on Module File processing.
+Data values may be any valid JSON type, although the specific type and how it is are used is dependent both on the Module File processor and the context of the data object within the Module File.

 IMPORTANT!
-The pack file specification does not specify what named values a data object must or may contain.
-Please refer to the documentation for the pack file processor you will be using for more information.
+The Module File specification does not specify what named values a data object must or may contain.
+Please refer to the documentation for the Module File processor you will be using for more information.

 ## Special Value Types

-Pack Files support some special value types that extend JSON to allow
+Module Files support some special value types that extend JSON to allow

 ### Expression Strings ($=)

-Pack Files support 'Expression Strings'.
+Module Files support 'Expression Strings'.
 Any JSON string value starting with the characters '$=' is an Expression String and the entire contents of the string after those characters is considered to be a Javascript or other programming language expression, not as a standard JSON string value.
-How expression strings are interprested and evaluated is dependent on the Pack File Processor.
+How expression strings are interprested and evaluated is dependent on the Module File Processor.

 Expression Strings can be used for any data value of any type, so long as the expression they contain returns the correct value type.